 Street art beautifies an urban setting.
-Though once controversial, today, people are seeing the value of cities with imaginative, colourful and well-though-out graffiti.
+Though once controversial, today, people are seeing the value of cities with imaginative, colourful and well-thought-out graffiti.
 Want to explore the best destinations with unique art in Europe and beyond?
-If you love street art, here are 10 cities you ought to know about.
+If you love street art, here are the cities you ought to know about.

 What would a city trip be without art?
 In Europe, you don't need to wait in line or pay of tickets in a museum to see some stellar works - simply hit the streets, where thousands of pieces of street art await.
 Large murals on factory walls, bold upcycling sculptures with political connotations, and colourful stencils in hidden alleyways abound.
 Our detailed guide presents six European cities with real masterpieces on the streets.
 Get walking, and keep your eyes wide open.
 And get ready to get goosebumps!